November 11, 2010

-In our little village, Saturday mornings are abuzz with activity.
+Written November 2009 for another blog--In our little village, Saturday mornings are abuzz with activity.
 This morning I relished getting outside on a sunny, relatively warm November day.
-Not all the leaves are gone, and the colors of this day are still alive with brilliant orange and gold.
+Not all the leaves are gone, and the colors of this day are still alive with orange and gold.
 A lazy wind blows the leaves across the road.

 I completed my usual tasks -- butcher shop, dry cleaning, post office, vet for cat food, car fill-up.